dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 Some light data cleaning was done during the creation of detailed longitudinal files form purchase information which was recorded in dsgelab>Finregistry>Data_dictionaries>QC preprocessing changes (Detailed longitudinal QC v2 sheet).

 These cleaning steps were:
-removal of entries which did not contain either ATC code or Kela reimbursement code (SAIR) removed duplicates
+* removal of entries which did not contain either ATC code or Kela reimbursement code (SAIR)
+* removed duplicates
-Death date from COD was used to correct event dates recorded after death date (those dates were changed to death date) A check was prformed whether there were any event dates recorded before the birth date
+* death date from COD was used to correct event dates recorded after death date (those dates were changed to death date)
+* a check was prformed whether there were any event dates recorded before the birth date

 ## Kela reimbursement